felipelouza/mm-repair/Readme.md

 ---

-## Tools

-### matrepair
-Tool to compute a grammar compressed matrix multiplication friendly versions of a matrix given in `.csv` format.
-Calls the tools `mat2vc` and `irepair0` (below).
-With option `-r`, shows a nice report detailing running times and compression ratio.
-See below for the different output formats which are generated in a sigle call to `matrepair`.

-### mat2vc.py
-Tool to preprocess a matrix in `.csv` format; creates a `.vc` and `.val` files containing a value-column representation of the matrix nonzero elements.
-Each nonzero element *a = A[i][j]* is represented by an integer encoding a pair *(id,j)* where *j* is the column index and *id* is the index of the position in the `.val` file containing the actual value *a*.
-Since for dense matrices the `.csv` format is wasteful,  if the input file ends with `.double` then it is assumed to be in binary format with 8 bytes for each entry stored as a double

-### brepair/irepair0
-Tool using the RePair algorithm to grammar-compress a sequence of integers; the integer 0 is never compressed (used in the rhs of a rule).
-In matrepair is is used to compress the `.vc` file producing the `.vc.R` (rules) and `.vc.C` (sequence) files.

-### makevec.py
-Tool to create a vector and write it to a file in binary format (default 8-byte doubles).
-The vector is specified giving a set of values which are repeated cyclically.

-### remm
-Tool to compute a series of left and right matrix-vector multiplications.
-Takes as input a repair compressed matrix in Re32 format (files `.val`, `.vc.R`, `.vc.C`) of size *RxC*, a vector *x* of size *C* stored in a binary file (possibly generated by `makevec.py`) and an integer parameter *n* and computes *n* times the operation *y=Mx*, *z=y^t M*, *x = z/|z|*.

-### csrmm
-Analogous to *remm* (uses the same code) except that the input matrix is in Compressed Sparse Row (CSR) format (files `.val` and `.vc` see below)

-### ansremm, ivremm, ansivremm
-Analogous to *remm* except that the input matrix is expected to be in the format ReANS, ReIV, and  ReANSIV (see below)

----

 ## Available Matrix Compression Formats

-### CSR
+### CSRV
-Compressed Sparse Row format.
-File extensions `.val` and `.vc`
+Compressed Sparse Row/Value format.
+File extensions `.val` and `.vc`.
+The `.val` file contains the *distintc* nonzero entries of the input matrix represented as 8-byte doubles.
+The `.vc` file contains for each nonzero element *a = A[i][j]* an encoding of the pair *(id,j)* where *j* is the column index and *id* is the index of the position in the `.val` file containing the actual value *a*.

 ### Re32
-The `.vc` file of the CSR format is grammar compressed with RePair.
-All symbols are represented by 31 bit unsigned integers.
+The `.vc` file of the CSRV format is grammar compressed with RePair.
+All symbols are represented by 32 bit unsigned integers.
 File extensions `.val`, `.vc.R`, and `vc.C`

-### ReANS
-The `.vc.C` file of the remm32 format is compressed using the ANS-fold-1 algorithm.
-File extensions `.val`, `.vc.R`, and `vc.C.ansf.1`

 ### ReIV
-The `.vc.C` and `vc.R` files of the remm32 format are represented as packed array with the minimum number of bits per entry using the `int_vector` class from SDSL-lite.
+The `.vc.C` and `vc.R` files of the Re32 format are represented as packed arrays with the minimum number of bits per entry using the `int_vector` class from SDSL-lite.
 File extensions `.val`, `.vc.R.iv`, and `vc.C.iv`

-### ReANSIV
+### ReANS
-The `.vc.C` file of the remm32 format is compressed using the ANS-fold-1 algorithm.
+The `.vc.C` file of the re32 format is compressed using the ANS-fold-1 algorithm.
 The `.vc.R` file is represented as a packed array.
 File extensions `.val`, `.vc.R.iv`, and `vc.C.ansf.1`

+### ReANS32
+The `.vc.C` file of the re32 format is compressed using the ANS-fold-1 algorithm.
+File extensions `.val`, `.vc.R`, and `vc.C.ansf.1`

 ---

-## Debugging/Work in progress
+## Tools

+### matrepair
+Tool to compute the CSRV representation of a matrix and to compress it using the above representations.
+The input matrix is assumed to be in `csv` format unless its name ends with the `.dbl` extension in that case it is assumed to be in dense format with a 8-byte double per entry.
+With option `-r`, shows a nice report detailing running times and compression ratios.

-### recg
+### re32mm
-Tool to compute iterations of the Conjugate Gradient method.
-Takes as input with a repair compressed matrix (files `.val`, `.vc.R`, `.vc.C`) of size *RxC*, a vector *y* of size *R* stored in a binary file and an integer parameter *n* and computes *n* iterations of the CG algorithm to solve the minimization problem: *min_x | Mx - y|*.
+Tool to compute a series of left and right matrix-vector multiplications reporting the overall running time and peak memory usage.
+Takes as input a compressed matrix in Re32 format (files `.val`, `.vc.R`, `.vc.C`) of size *RxC*, a vector *x* of size *C* stored in a binary file and an integer parameter *n* and computes *n* times the operation *y=Mx*, *z=y^t M*, *x = z/|z|*.

+### csrvmm
+Analogous to *re32mm* (uses the same code) except that the input matrix is in Compressed Sparse Row Value (CSRV) format (files `.val` and `.vc` see below)

+### reivmm, reansmm, reans32mm
+Analogous to *re32* except that the input matrix is expected to be in the format ReIV, ReANS, and  ReANS32

+## Internal tools

+### mat2csrv.py
+Tool to compute the CSRV representation of a matrix.
+The input matrix is assumed to be in `csv` format unless its name ends with the `.dbl` extension in that case it is assumed to be in dense format with a 8-byte double per entry.
+Used by *matrepair*.
+Outputs the `.vc` and `.val` files.

+### brepair/irepair0
+Tool using the RePair algorithm to grammar-compress a sequence of integers; the integer 0 is never compressed (ie, used in the rhs of a rule).
+Used by *matrepair* to compress the `.vc` file producing the `.vc.R` (rules) and `.vc.C` (sequence) files.

+### sdsl/encode.x
+Tool to encode a sequence of 32-bit integers as a sdsl integer vector using the minimum number of bits per entry from (https://github.com/simongog/sdsl-lite)[sdsl-lite].
+Used to generate the `.iv` files.

+### ans/encode.x
+Tool to encode a sequence of 32-bit integers using the *ANSfold-1* encoder from (https://github.com/mpetri/ans-large-alphabet)[ans-large-alphabet].
+Used to generate the `.ansf.1` files.

 ### mat2bin.py
-Tool to convert a matrix in csv format into binary float or double format.
+Tool to convert a matrix in csv format into binary float or double format (possibly removing some trailing or leading rows/columns).
 All entries are represented so the outfile has size `rows*cols*sizeof(double/float)`.
-With the option `--strip` the tool simply strips trailing or leading columns, or leading rows maintinaing the csv format.
-Used only for debugging or data preparation.
+With the option `--strip` the tool simply strips trailing or leading columns, or leading rows maintaining the csv format.

-### fillMissing.py
-Tool to replace in a csv file all missing and NA entries with a given string.
-Used only for debugging or data preparation.

-### count.py
+### makevec.py
-Tool to count the number of occurrences of an integer values in binary file containing n-bytes integers, with n=1,...,8.
-Used only for debugging.
+Tool to create a vector and write it to a file in binary format (default 8-byte doubles).
+The vector is specified giving a set of values which are repeated cyclically.

 ---

 ## Column reordering

-For the column reordering algorithms, take a look at the `algos` subfolder.
+For the column reordering algorithms, take a look at the `reorder` subfolder.